Cryptic Fate

 Cryptic Fate is a Bangladeshi heavy metal band formed in 1993 in Dhaka.
-They are one of the pioneers of Bangladeshi metal music.
+They are one of the pioneers of Bangladeshi heavy metal music.
 Since 1993, they have released four studio albums and several singles in mixed albums.
 The original lineup consists of singer Iresh Zaker, guitarists K. Sarfaraz Latifullah and Waheduzzaman Khan, bassist Shakib Chowdhury, drummer Farshed Mahmud.

-Although, they started out as a heavy metal band, they became Progressive Metal in their second album.
+Although they started as a heavy metal band, they became Progressive Metal in their second album.
 Their first studio album, "Ends are Forever", was released in 1995.
 Their second studio album, "শ্রেষ্ঠ (Greatness)", an album about the liberation war of Bangladesh, was released in 2001.
 In 2006, they released "দানব (Giant)", their third full-length effort.
 They released their fourth full-length studio album "নয় মাস (Nine Months)" in 2013.

 History

-Formation and Early days (1993)
+Formation and Early Days (1993)

 In February 1993, Wahed and Sarfaraz conceived the idea of forming a metal band.
 They quickly recruited school friends Shakib, Farshed and Iresh as bassist, drummer, and singer, respectively, and the original line-up was complete.
 Shakib named the band Cryptic Fate.
-As the story goes, Shakib was praying when the name came to him.
+As the story uncovers in a podcast, Shakib was praying tarawih when the name came to him.

 The original line-up was Iresh Zaker on vocals, Waheduzzaman Khan and K. Sarfaraz Latifullah on guitars.
 Fazle Shakib on bass and Farshed Mahmud on drums.

 Frustrated by the lack of concert opportunities, the band turned to composing.
 Shakib came up with the riff for Fate's first song "Captors of Fate".
 Farshed writes the lyrics and names the song.
-A demo was recorded in Farshed's living room, which receives lukewarm reviews from listeners.
+A demo was recorded in Farshed's living room, which received lukewarm reviews from listeners.
 Farshed subsequently leaves for US and the band again considers calling it quits.
 Farshed insists he will return in a year to record a full-length album, and the band agreed to stay together.

 "Ends Are Forever" (1994-1995)

 As promised, Farshed returned to Dhaka for summer vacation and the band began writing their first album.
 Within a month, the band had eight songs ready.
-Fate enters Soundgarden Studios in July, and starts recording at breakneck speed.
+Fate enters Soundgarden Studios in July and starts recording at breakneck speed.
 It takes only nine shifts to record and mix nine songs.
 Ends Are Forever was released by Soundtek Productions and enjoyed moderate success despite being an all-English metal album in a pop-saturated all-Bangla market.
 Farshed returned to the US, soon to be joined by Wahed.
 Meanwhile, Shakib and Sarfaraz enrolled at Independent University of Bangladesh (IUB), Dhaka, where they later meet guitarist Farhan Samad.

 In December, and after a long hiatus from the stage, Cryptic Fate performed at the ICMA Auditorium.
 The performance brings the house down.
 In the audience are future guitarist of Artcell, Ershad, and future drummer of The Watson Brothers, Arafat.